Lalalens/Project-1/README.md

 ## Research Questions to Answer

-#### Is the typical profile given for the people who commit mass shootings a true representation?
+#### Based on Mass shooter articles from popular News outlets Does the media give the full image of mass shooters?
 #### Does the media give honest information when reporting on mass shootings?
 #### Is a ban on assault weapons an effective way to stop mass shootings?